About the program

 Estimated cost & bursary

-Program fee: Concordia will charge program participants 3 credits of Concordia tuition and a program fee $875 to cover workshop and lectures at the University of Jorge Tadeo Lozano in Bogota and accommodations.
-Students will be staying at LivinnX in Bogota.
+Program fee: Concordia will charge program participants 3 credits of Concordia tuition and a program fee $1050 to cover accommodations and breakfast in Prague.

 Peter N. Thomson Family Field School Award: The Faculty of Fine Arts invites applications for the Peter N. Thomson Family Field School Awards.
 The Award offers an amount of $1,300 for thirty (30) eligible Fine Arts undergraduate or graduate students accepted to a Field School hosted by the Faculty of Fine Arts.
 Please consult the Peter N. Thomson Field School Award webpage for application instructions.